National Institutes of Health

 Yeast infections affect different parts of the body in different ways:

-Antifungal medicines eliminate yeast infections in most people.
+Antifungal medicines get rid of yeast infections in most people.
 If you have a weak immune system, treatment might be more difficult.

 References and abstracts from MEDLINE/PubMed (National Library of Medicine)